mmeigel86/solve-triangle/readme.md

 <img src="./pictures/tri.svg" height="200" alt="Triangle with side and angle names">

 A triangle solving ES module without any dependencies.
-Calculates side lengths, angle values, area, centroid, incircle, circumcircle and altitudes.
+Calculates side lengths, angles, area, centroid, incircle, circumcircle and altitudes.
+Contains a function for solving based on side lengths and angles and one for solving based on coordinates.
+Interactive demos for both these functions are provided.

 ## Installation